- Written by Dan Maynard

 The 3 Most Crucial SEO Elements

 Getting rankings on Google consists of 3 crucial elements.
 First, keyword research is the cornerstone of any SEO campaign.
-Learning SEO will have a dramatic impact on your online marketing efforts.
 You need to know what search terms are being used in the search engines and in what volumes in order to garner high quality traffic.